-To comply with inspection and certification requirements with respect to cooling towers, small businesses and local governments will need to obtain services of a P.E., C.I.H., certified water technologist, or environmental consultant with training and experience performing
+To comply with inspection and certification requirements with respect to cooling towers, small businesses and local governments will need to obtain services of a P.E., C.I.H., certified water technologist, or environmental consultant with training and experience performing inspections in accordance with current standard industry protocols including, but not limited to ASHRAE 188-2015.

-ASHRAE 188-2015.
 Small businesses and local governments will need to secure laboratory services for Legionella culture analysis.
 To comply with disinfection requirements with respect to cooling towers, small businesses and local governments will need to obtain the services of a commercial pesticide applicator or pesticide technician, or pesticide apprentice under supervision of a commercial pesticide applicator.